 Co-scheduling data analytics workloads with user workloads in multi-tiered storage systems is a challenging problem.
 In this paper, we propose NeuQ scheduler, a hybrid co-scheduling approach using machine learning and queueing models, that applies neural networks to predict user workload intensities and then appropriately adjusts the input to a queueing model in order to consistently meet user SLOs.
-Trace-driven simulations show that NeuQ can effectively reach performance targets under different user workloads and different performance/scheduling targets from commercial systems.
+Trace-driven simulations show that NeuQcan effectively reach performance targets under different user workloads and different performance/scheduling targets from commercial systems while maximizing the throughput of data analytics work.
+In the future, we intend to evaluate our NeuQ scheduler with different user workloads.
+We also plan to extend NeuQ to support strict SLO for data analytics work by adding a capacity planning component.